PythonYXY/sps2plc-backend/README.md

 - The Front-end: The front-end is a web application implemented in Typescript, using the Angular framework, which provides a graphical user interface for the user and performs asynchronous calls to the back-end.
 - The Back-end is a Java server application based on the Springboot framework and MySQL database engine.
 It provides a set of endpoints REST APIs with JSON format for data exchange.
 In order to access services and user's own data, SPS2PLC employ the JWT open standard for authentication over HTTP.
-- Requirement Checker contains algorithms to check consistency and to find a minimal unsatisfiable core of requirements, employing on Z3 Prover.
+- Requirement Checker contains algorithms to check consistency and to find a minimal unsatisfiable core of requirements, employing on Z3 Prover (The requiremtns checker is still under development).
 - Code Generator contains a parser for SPS language and to generate IL code for PLC program.
 - a database to store requirements, user data and other information suck as tasks execution logs.